wdfw-fp/PS_Rec_Crab_Estimates/README.md

 Currently, this repo also contains the cleaned crab creel data from the 2023 Puget Sound pilot creel study along with the associated metadata.
 This information can be found under the **Creel Data** folder.

+**UPDATE**
+11/15/2024 - An updated script was uploaded that incorporates data aggregation changes based on recommendations from the Joint State Tribal Technical Workging group ("FUNCTION_SW_CRC_Estimate - TWG Update.R").
+An additional folder is now included that contains parameters and templates that are read in to complete the new aggregation proceedures ("CRC Estimate Function Inputs").